 - Edmund Synakowski, VP -UW Office of Research & Economic Development

 - Amy Lea, District Director – U.S. Small Business Administration

 - Ron Gullberg, Business Development Director – Wyoming Business Council

 - Jill Kline, State Director – Wyoming SBDC Network

-- Jake Dixon, Marketing & Communications Specialist – Wyoming SBDC Network
+- Jake Dixon, Marketing Manager – Wyoming SBDC Network

 Want to help Wyoming businesses succeed?
 Donations can be made to the Wyoming SBDC Network through the University of Wyoming.
 Follow the steps below to give your gift.

 - Enter the amount and select the “View Individual UW Funds” option.